When are COVID-19 tests covered?

-Out-of-pocket testing costs for tests that meet the above requirements will be waived during the federal public health emergency.
-This continues only if state and federal mandates for the coverage of testing without out-of-pocket costs (copays, coinsurance, or deductibles) still apply.
+Out-of-pocket testing costs for COVID-19 diagnostic tests will be waived during the federal public health emergency.
+This will continue as long as state and federal mandates for the coverage of testing without out-of-pocket costs apply.

 For Medi-Cal members, all tests are fully covered at no cost to members.
 This applies both during and after the federal public health emergency.